Felpham (electoral division)

-Felpham is an electoral division of West Sussex in the United Kingdom and returns one member to sit on West Sussex County Council.
+Felpham is an electoral division of West Sussex in England and returns one member to sit on West Sussex County Council.

 Extent

 The division covers the neighbourhoods of Felpham and Flansham which form part of the urban area of Bognor Regis.

 It comprises the following Arun District wards: Felpham East Ward and Felpham West Ward; and of the following civil parishes: Felpham and the southern part of Yapton.

 Election results

 2013 Election

 Results of the election held on 2 May 2013:

 2009 Election

 Results of the election held on 4 June 2009:

 2005 Election

 Results of the election held on 5 May 2005: